mgrybyk/mocha-qtest-mapping-reporter/README.md

 * you want to have test suites with single test run per test case.
 * you want to map mocha test(s) to test case in qTest
-* you want to prepare Test Suite manually before tests execution

 **qTest Structure**
 ```